 This guide will show you how video hosting can boost your business and website.
 Then, we’ll recommend 10 of the best paid and free video hosting sites.
 So, keep reading, or jump to the section you’re looking for:

 When you watch a video on a business’s website, chances are that video isn’t stored on that specific website’s server.
 Instead, it’s more likely embedded on the page and stored with a video hosting service.

 These services allow users to upload their videos to a specialized video server, then view these videos on the host’s website or embed them on a different website.

 So, why would a business choose not to host their videos on their own servers?
 The main reason is that videos are large — thousands of times larger than the average image on a page.

-Since all servers are limited in how much data they can store and how quickly they can transfer this data (i.e. their bandwidth), storing even a single video on your web server can cause poor site performance, poor streaming quality and playback, and exceeded storage limits that might get you booted from your hosting plan.
-It’s much simpler and safer to put your videos on a dedicated video hosting site and then embed your videos in your pages.
+All servers have limits on how much data they can store and how quickly they can transfer this data.
+This means that storing even a single video on your web server can cause poor site performance, poor streaming quality and playback, and exceeded storage limits that might get you booted from your hosting plan.
+It’s much simpler and safer to put your videos on a dedicated video hosting site.

-Whatever service you’re looking for, we’ve brought together ten of the best services for hosting your online video content.
+Whatever service you’re looking for, we’ve brought together a video hosting sites list with the best services for your online video content.

 Top Video Hosting Sites

 Best Video Hosting Sites